 During part of that period she lived at Wetheral in Cumbria, but she appears to have moved to Norham on Tweed, Northumberland, in 1868.
 She never married and remained at Norham until her death on the 9th December 1918 at the age of 98.
 Her family grave can still be found in the churchyard of St Cuthbert’s Church, Norham.

 Many of the plants she painted were of local origin – Northumberland, Durham, Cumbria, Berwickshire and the Scottish Borders.
 She also visited the Cirencester area, Yorkshire, North Wales and Ireland.
-Her visits to Green Hill, Kent in 1858 and 1860 led to her collecting a number of scarse orchids.
+Her visits to Green Hill, Kent in 1858 and 1860 led to her collecting and illustrating a number of rare orchids.

 Miss Dickinson bequeathed her collection of plants and watercolour drawings to the Natural History Society of Northumbria, where they are housed in the Society’s herbarium and archives at the Hancock Museum.

-There are 468 images from the Margaret Dickinson collection on the online gallery.
+There are 468 images from the Margaret Dickinson collection on our online gallery.
 The accompanying text gives a brief description of the illustration with the plant name recorded by Miss Dickinson and its modern equivalent.